ryancdotorg/brainflayer/README.md

 options:

 * `-m FILE` Load the ecmult table from `FILE` (generated with `ecmtabgen`) rather than computing it on startup.
+This will allow multiple brainflayer processes to share the same table in memory, and signifigantly reduce startup time when using a large table.

 * `-f FILE` Verify check bloom filter matches against `FILE`, a list of all hash160s generated with
             `sort -u example.hex | xxd -r -p > example.bin`
+            Enough addresses exist on the Bitcoin network to cause false positives in the bloom filter, this option will suppress them.

 Brainflayer supports a few other types of input via the `-t` option:

+* `-t keccak` passphrases to be hashed with keccak256 (some ethereum tools)

 * `-t priv` raw private keys - this can be used to support arbitrary deterministic wallet schemes via an external program.
 Any trailing